Mama Living Abroad

 • Allow the sauce to cool completely to room temperature.
 Then, refrigerate it until ready to serve.

 I love hearing from you!
-If you’ve tried this Cranberry Sauce recipe, then please rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this 4-Ingredient Cranberry Sauce recipe, then please rate the recipe and let me know how you got on in the comments below.
 Your email address will not be published.

 8 comments